Grantys/Legend-ZA/README.md

 ## ⚠️ Notes
 - Ensure your Switch is connected and recognized by the ComputerControl system before running macros.
 - Avoid running macros in areas with high aggression Pokémon to prevent interruptions.

 ---

-## 🧩 Contributing
-Pull requests for new macros or optimizations are welcome!
-Please ensure compatibility with the latest **ComputerControl** version before submitting.

----